gitbrandonvo/banking-system/readme.md

 ## My Reflections

 The banking system meets requirements and works as expected.
 While requirements were the focus, post review, I see that there are definite improvements can be made.
-- This project mainly focused on backend logic.. a natural progression could involve creating a user interface to interact with the system.
+- This project mainly focused on backend logic and meeting requirements.. a natural progression could involve creating a user interface to interact with the system.
 - Refining conditional logic: refining logic and adding validation for acceptable deposits, withdraws, overdraft limits, transfers, edge cases, etc.
 - Data persistence could be implemented through something like a database or file system.
 - Address data integrity: can be addressed using a RDMS (ex. transactions).